calvinlauco/simpli.js/README.md

 ## Usage
 A full API documentation can be found on [http://yuhlau.github.io/simplijs/doc/](http://yuhlau.github.io/simplijs/doc/).
 It guids you how to use the type checking functions and how to create a simpli DOM object.

 Moreover, you can also have a look to the unit test in the folder ```unitTest/``` or [Hosted Unit Test Page](http://yuhlau.github.io/simplijs/unitTest/).
 It can gives you some ideas on how those functions are used.
-Noted that IE7 or below will always fail teset case 7 and 21 because they do not have HTMLDivElement and the querySelectorAll() is a polyfill, so they behave different from the expected result.
+Noted that IE7 or below will always fail teset case 7 and 21 because they do not have HTMLDivElement and the querySelectorAll() is a polyfill, so they behave differently from the expected result.
 On the other hand, unit test of DOM manipulation is not available yet because most of the functions are still under experiment.

 ## Browser Support
 * Google Chrome (latest)